JaredHermans/SPI_Master_HDL/README.md

 # SPI_Master_HDL

 Project creates a SPI master on the GO Board FPGA.
-The interface sends out a byte one bit at a time on MOSI (Master out Slave in) and recieves byte data one bit at a time on MISO (Master in Slave out).
+The interface sends out a byte one bit at a time on MOSI (Master out Slave in) and receives byte data one bit at a time on MISO (Master in Slave out).

 **SPI_Master.v** module creates a SPI master that works with all 4 modes of SPI.
 The module does not contain a chip select which will get instantiated in a higher level module.